National Information Technology Development Agency

-The National Information Technology Development Agency (NITDA) is a public service institution established by NITDA Act 2007 as the ICT policy implementing arm of the Federal Ministry of Communications, Innovation and Digital Economy of the Federal Republic of Nigeria.
+The National Information Technology Development Agency (NITDA) is a public service institution established by the NITDA Act 2007 as the ICT policy implementing arm of the Federal Ministry of Communications, Innovation and Digital Economy of the Federal Republic of Nigeria.
 It is responsible for developing programmes that cater for the running of ICT-related activities in the country.
-NITDA is also mandated with the implementation of policies guideline for driving ICT in Nigeria.
+NITDA is also mandated with the implementation of policy guidelines for driving ICT in Nigeria.
 It plays an advisory role in copyright law by verification and revision of applicable laws in tandem with the application of software and technology acquisition.
-The majority of these activities are achieved through organization of workshops which cater for the training needs of its staff, government functionaries and education sectors.
+The majority of these activities are achieved through organisation of workshops, which cater for the training needs of its staff, government functionaries and education sectors.

 Programmes and initiatives

 In November 2023, national media reported an ICT training programme for female founders in Abuja and an event recognising top learners in a NITDA–Coursera initiative.

 In January 2023, THISDAY covered calls to align the National Digital Literacy Framework with international standards.

 In 2025, Vanguard reported an agriculture digitisation pilot involving NITDA, JICA, and Agrovesto, and separate efforts to expand adoption of the .ng country-code domain.

 In November 2023, The Guardian (Nigeria) reported that the agency presented laptops to top learners in its NITDA–Coursera programme; the presentation was made by the acting director of the Digital Literacy and Capacity Building Department, Amina Sambo-Magaji, on behalf of the director-general.
 The Massachusetts Institute of Technology lists Amina Sambo-Magaji as the Acting Director for Digital Literacy and Skills (NITDA) on the Abuja team of its Regional Entrepreneurship Acceleration Program (REAP).

-In February 2018, The Guardian reported a NITDA stakeholders’ meeting on patronage of indigenous software, identifying Amina Sambo-Magaji as National Coordinator of the agency’s Office for ICT Innovation and Entrepreneurship (OIIE).
+In February 2018, The Guardian reported a NITDA stakeholders' meeting on patronage of indigenous software, identifying Amina Sambo-Magaji as National Coordinator of the agency's Office for ICT Innovation and Entrepreneurship (OIIE).